Updated April 4, 2023.

 Simply put, criminals are actively attacking networks on a daily basis for financial gain, and none of us are immune.

-While we examine cybersecurity in-depth in a separate article, for the scope of this discussion, we will be tackling the front line of security: secure password creation and management.
+Today, we'll be tackling the front line of security: secure password creation and management.

 First, let’s take a look at how safe your current passwords are.
 In 2021, Statista created a chart detailing how long it takes to crack different types of passwords.
 Where do yours stand?
-View it here.

 But how do you keep up with them all?
 And how long should you use them?
 Is it okay to share your password with a trusted friend?
 How do you know if a password has been compromised?